 However, if you’re after the best value for money, the Mockmill prices start from less than the Komo and is a very high quality, durable machine that produces great flour and breads.
 It holds a larger capacity of grain, and mills flour at a faster rate, which makes it more convenient if you want to include using freshly milled flour as part of a busy routine.

 Which one would I personally purchase given the opportunity?
 I have used the Mockmill for a good few years now and it still works just as well as it did the day I purchased it.
 I love it and wouldn’t give it up as it has made me great, nutritious breads that my family enjoys.

 The Komo however, is a welcome addition.
 I enjoyed the finer, smoother texture the flour produced and enjoyed working with this dough very much.
 I will be purchasing the flour sifter attachment (this one) which will help bring a new level of bread baking to my schedule as I will be able to much more easily remove some of the bran from my flour when the need arises.

 Call me crazy, but I will be keeping and using both machines!
 The Mockmill is excellent for fast, easy access to flour when I’m busy and need something quick.
 Or when I want a really coarse grind to add extra texture to my breads.
 And the Komo will be used when I want to get a super fine, smooth texture or want to use my flour sifted.

-You can purchase the Mockmill from their company site here and get an extra 5% off by using exclusive coupon code TRUESOURDOUGH5, and the Komo is available from a lovely family owned company that specializes in artisan bread baking equipment here.
+You can purchase the Mockmill from their company site here (you’ll get an exclusive 5% off by using the link on my site!), and the Komo is available from a lovely family owned company that specializes in artisan bread baking equipment here.
 There is a range of prices and types to choose from for both the Mockmill and the Komo but the ones I specifically tested and own are: